MicrosoftDocs/office-developer-client-docs/docs/project/create-a-sharepoint-hosted-project-server-add-in.md

 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: bb9c3c00-7121-41e1-9db3-75550d040ba8
-description: "Of the three types of apps that you can create for Project Online (autohosted, provider-hosted, and SharePoint-hosted), the SharePoint-hosted app is the simplest to create and deploy.
-A SharePoint-hosted app does not require OAuth authentication, and does not use Azure or require maintenance of a local site for the provider-hosted resources.
-The App for SharePoint 2013 template in Visual Studio is a convenient framework for developing apps that can be published and sold in the Office Store or deployed to a private app catalog on SharePoint."
+description: "Of the three types of apps that you can create for Project Online (autohosted, provider-hosted, and SharePoint-hosted), the SharePoint-hosted app is the simplest to create and deploy."
 ---

 # Create a SharePoint-hosted Project Server add-in